Shop, Play & Win At Ishopchangi's Tax Absorbmania Event At Wisma Atria In Singapore

 BEAUTY BUFFET:

-Crystal Tomato, IDS Skincare, SK-II, The Estée Lauder Companies (Jo Malone London, MAC Cosmetics, Bobbi Brown, Origins), Shiseido, Laneige, EVE LOM
+Crystal Tomato, IDS Skincare, SK-II, The Este Lauder Companies (Jo Malone London, MAC Cosmetics, Bobbi Brown, Origins), Shiseido, Laneige, EVE LOM

 STYLE EDIT: